bmuteau/portfolio-v1/README.md

 ToDo :
     Front-End:
-        * Link all page with href | Home page
-        * Link all page with href | Profil page
-        * locker open on click | Home page Mobile
         * animation grey to click in a logo | Home page
         * think to a cross button for return in home page
         * change px and % to rem